 The flow of air and the flow of water will be perpendicular to each other in a crossflow cooling tower.
-The crossflow cooling tower mechanism is shown in the figure below.
-The induced fan provided at the top will absorb dry air from the surroundings which meet the flow of water inside the tower at 90 degrees.
+The crossflow cooling tower mechanism is illustrated in the following diagram.
+The induced fan provided at the top will absorb dry air from the surroundings which meets the flow of water inside the tower at 90 degrees.
 The higher the amount of accumulation of cold water in the basin, the higher will be the efficiency.
 Thus, the operating costs can be reduced.

 Counter Flow Type

 The flow of air will be opposite and parallel to the direction of the flow of water.
 The efficiency is high compared to the crossflow pattern.
-The counter flow cooling tower mechanism is shown in the figure below.
+The counter flow type cooling tower mechanism is displayed below.

 Construction of Cooling Tower